 A little over a year ago I came home with an eight week old lab puppy called Horace and introduced him to Aggie, our wonderful Newfie, outside on the lawn under the apple tree.
 That first afternoon she bounded over to sniff and say hello.
 He took one look at the incoming black behemoth and ki-yiyed his heart out.
 Aggie was nonplussed and backed off right away.
 Gretchen Pinckel, Horrie’s wonderful breeder, had cautioned about rough play with Aggie while he was little.
-Just keep an eye on them, she said, nothing major, and so we did.
+She told us “just keep an eye on them, nothing major”, and so we did.

 After that he wiggled his way closer, in every way possible.
 Aggie sat with him in his front yard pen.
 She did head play with him.
 He followed her everywhere.
 If she sat calmly outside, so did he.
 Out on walks he was right on her flank.

 Pretty smooth sailing those first weeks, but not always.
 On Horrie’s first trip to the wetlands with Aggie and me, he followed her down the side of the earthen dam right into shoulder high mud before I could grab him.
 Aggs looked up at me as if to say “kids, they get into everything!” leaving it to me to toss my camera into the bushes, and slide down into the mud to pluck him out.
 This was pretty much her walk, her time with me and she kept pushing him into the deep road puddles just to prove it.